qiyuangong/Zoo_Benchmark/README.md

 ### Single Node

+Not recommended.
+OMP instance may conflict with each other.

+_Pls place worker/executors in diferent containers or binding them to different numa node with numactl.
+Otherwise, OMP related environment may conflict and lead to low CPU usage._

 1. Single worker (single slave)
 2. Multiple workers (multiple slave instance)

-Pls place worker and executors in docker containers.
-Otherwise, OMP related environment may conflict and lead to low CPU usage.

 **Note that local model doesn't support multiple executors.
 Please launch a standalone Spark.**